We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best swaddle with wiggle room

 If you’d rather not fuss with wrapping, this is the swaddle for you.
-HALO makes swaddling a two-step process thanks to their easy-to-use Velcro design.
+HALO makes swaddling a two-step process thanks to the easy-to-use Velcro design.
 All you have to do is zip your baby up in the swaddle sack and then wrap each Velcro wing over their body while keeping their arms tucked in.

 Best swaddle for tall babies

-For parents of tall babies, The Ollie Swaddle offers the personalization you’ll need to find the right fit.
+For parents and caregivers of tall babies, The Ollie Swaddle offers the personalization you’ll need to find the right fit.
 The entire bottom part of this swaddle is left open so that you can adjust the length of it with an elastic tie as your baby grows.
 (It also offers easy access to that dirty diaper at 3 a.m.!)

 Made of a polyester and spandex blend, this swaddle’s stretchy fabric has large Velcro closures that make wrapping baby easy.
 One downside, however, is the price.
 But with the amount of adjustability it offers, it might just be the only swaddle you need.